Bipolar Disorders: Managing Extreme Highs and Lows

 What are Bipolar Disorders?

-People with bipolar disorder will experience periods of mania and depression.
+People with bipolar disorders experience periods of mania/hypomania and depression.

 During mania, feelings of excitement, overactivity, delusions and euphoria will be present.
 In depressive periods, a person will feel sad and hopeless (Truschel 2020).

 The term ‘bipolar’ reflects the nature of the condition: a fluctuation between extreme highs and lows.
-These extreme emotional states may occur at distinct times or periods (Truschel 2020; APA 2020).
+These emotional states may occur at distinct times or periods (Truschel 2020; APA 2024).

 People with bipolar disorders will have periods of regular moods as well.
-Treatments are available for bipolar disorders; people with these conditions can still lead full and productive lives (APA 2020).
+Treatments are available, and individuals with these conditions can still lead full and productive lives (APA 2024).

 person with a bipolar disorder undergoing therapy